-- accrue at the rate of 6.650% per annum; - accrue from the date of issuance or the most recent interest payment date;
+- accrue at the rate of 8.500% per annum; - accrue from the date of issuance or the most recent interest payment date;

-- be payable semi-annually (other than the first interest period) in arrears on March 4 and September 4 of each year, commencing on September 4, 2025 to the holders of the bonds in global form registered in the record on the March 3 and September 3 immediately preceding the related interest payment date (whether or not a business day); and - be computed on the basis of a 360-day year comprised of twelve 30-day months.
+- be payable semi-annually (other than the first interest period) in arrears on March 4 and September 4 of each year, commencing on September 4, 2025 to the holders of the bonds in global form registered in the record on the February 17 and August 19 immediately preceding the related interest payment date (whether or not a business day); - be converted to and payment of interest will be made in U.S. dollars; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.